AmirAli5/100DaysOfMLCode/README.md

 #### Today's Progress : Recommendation System for Movies in Pytorch using the Boltzmann Machine (complete)

 ## Day 50: December 25 , 2018
-#### Today's Progress : Recommendation System for Movies in Pytorch using the Stack Auto Encoder (continous)
+#### Today's Progress : Implementation of Stack Auto Encoder in pytorch using the dataset of Grouplens research (continous)